Wi-Fi Standards and Testing – An Introduction

 We will first explore the testing process associated with the Wi-Fi chipset followed by Functional Wi-Fi Testing for a product, where we’ll examine how products perform in real-world scenarios, ensuring they meet the demands of diverse use cases.

-1. Wi-Fi Pre-Compliance/Certification testing
+1. Wi-Fi Pre-Compliance/Certification Testing

 Test Objective Test Steps Expected Result